Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Message Queue Isolation

-Header-based routing framework; works with any multi-consumer message queue
+Header-based routing framework that works with any multi-consumer message queue

 Async Workflow Systems